Adrenaline Letdown? How to Transition After Your COVID-19 Assignment

 “It is also difficult for high achievers,” Chandak said.
 “These are individuals who are intelligent, organized, live with a routine and can solve problems.
 It becomes harder on them, because none of it is possible right now.
 That allows feelings of helplessness and hopelessness settling in and frustration.”

-Some nurses have reported the pandemic has made them stronger and working better as a team.
+Some nurses have reported the pandemic has made them stronger and work better as a team.

 “[Feeling stronger] is a very common result of undergoing a severe challenge, either as a team or an individual,” said psychotherapist Adam Zwig, PhD, of Portland, Oregon and author of Music in the Mayhem: Tales of Total Transformation from a Rock n Roll Psychotherapist.